Cole Christiansen: Los Angeles Chargers

 Christiansen signed with the Los Angeles Chargers as an undrafted free agent on April 25, 2020, after receiving a waiver that allowed him to serve in the reserves and delay his active duty commitment until after his playing career is over.
 He was waived by the Chargers during final roster cuts on September 5, 2020, but was signed to the team's practice squad the next day.
 He was elevated to the active roster on November 21, November 28, and December 5 for the team's weeks 11, 12, and 13 games against the New York Jets, Buffalo Bills, and New England Patriots, and reverted to the practice squad after each game.
 He was promoted to the active roster on January 1, 2021.

 On August 31, 2021, Christiansen was waived by the Chargers and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chargers on January 11, 2022.

 On August 30, 2022, Christiansen was waived by the Chargers.

 Kansas City Chiefs

 On September 1, 2022, Christiansen was signed to the Kansas City Chiefs practice squad.
-On October 15, 2022, he was elevated to the active roster.
+On October 15, he was elevated to the active roster.
 Two days later, he recorded his first tackle with the team against the Buffalo Bills.
 Christiansen became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.

+On August 29, 2023, Christiansen was waived by the Chiefs and re-signed to the practice squad.
+He was promoted to the active roster on January 17, 2024.
+Christiansen won his second straight Super Bowl championship when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

+Christiansen re-signed with the Chiefs on March 11, 2024.
+The Chiefs withdrew Christiansen's exclusive rights tender on May 4, 2024 making a free agent.
+He was later re-signed.
+He was waived on August 27, 2024, and re-signed to the practice squad.
+He was promoted to the active roster on September 18.

+On August 26, 2025, Christiansen was waived by the Chiefs and re-signed to the practice squad the next day.